zeen101/unipress-api/readme.txt

 * UniPress API is GPL.

 == Changelog ==

+= 1.9.0 =
+* Get all Ads by default with get-ad-data API call

 = 1.8.0 =
 * Strip slashes of POST argument in push notifications